It’s beginning to look a lot like…COVID.

 When you work in retail, work often comes between you and your personal holiday obligations.
 After all, who can find the time to roast a turkey, wrap presents, or even do their Christmas shopping when they’re working 60-hour weeks?

-Don’t neglect your own shopping list!
-Get as much of your holiday shopping done as possible before Black Friday and shop online whenever you can.
+The rest of the year is going to fly by, so get as much of your holiday shopping done as possible before Black Friday and shop online whenever you can.
 Another quick way to save time and money is to take advantage of your store discount and shop during your breaks.

-Update yourself on customer service best practices, as well.
-Brush up on layaway and return policies and know what the “it” items are so you can advise customers.
+It will also help to brush up on layaway and return policies and know what the “it” items are so you can advise customers.

 It seems like every place you go is busier during the holidays, and that includes roads.